Setting up a business in Australia

 Companies in Australia must be registered with the Australian Securities and Investments Commission (ASIC).

-For information on how to establish a company in Australia, see ASIC’s guide on Starting a Company.
+For information on how to establish a company in Australia, see ASIC’s guide to registering a company.

 Registering as a foreign company